brendarychter/restaurants-search/README.md

 # Small restaurants website

 This project is a web application that displays a list of 10 restaurants near the user's chosen location,current location, it can also be searched by address, city or country.
-Taste it :) [here](https://restaurants-search-git-layout-brendarychter.vercel.app/)
+Taste it :) by following the steps below

 ## Tech Stack